andywhite37/hmm/README.md

     {
       "name": "mithril",
       "type": "haxelib"
-      // Note: while this works, it's considered a bad practice to reference a library without specifying the version },
+      // Note: while this works, it's considered a bad practice to reference a library
+      // without specifying the version
+      // Use `hmm lock` to automatically save/update the current havelib version in hmm.json },
     {
       // Note: "dev" dependencies are allowed for convenience, but not considered ideal,
-      // because they do not specify any versioning, and requires others to have the same local directory "name": "mylib",
+      // because they do not specify any versioning, and requires others to have the
+      // same local directory
+      "name": "mylib",
       "type": "dev",
       "path": "/my/path/mylib"